In this article

 Table of contents

-Travel is an area where incidental costs are often encountered.
-Although your hotel room might be a planned expense built into your budget, the money you give the hotel porters and housekeepers as a tip would be incidental.
+• Tips for hotel staff: You’ll often encounter incidental costs during business travel.
+While your lodging might be a planned expense built into your budget, the money you give hotel porters and housekeepers as a tip would be incidental.

-Your hotel may charge for the use of high-speed internet, which would be another incidental cost.
+• Wi-Fi costs: Your hotel may charge for the use of high-speed internet, which would be another incidental cost.

-Sometimes you need to pay to print, photocopy, or make large posters for a presentation during a trip.
+• Printing and photocopying: Sometimes you need to pay to print, photocopy, or make large posters for a presentation during a trip.
 These costs might also qualify as incidental expenses.

-Are incidental expenses tax deductible?
+Are incidental expenses tax-deductible?

 • Keeping accurate, descriptive, and up-to-date records of such incidental expenses is essential to provide support for these deductions and protect your company in the event of an audit.
 Always collect relevant documents like receipts and bills with details about the location, time, and the goods or services involved.